 By automating certain tasks, Twitter bots can help you establish an active presence on one of the most widely used social media platforms in less time.
 With a bot, you can schedule tweets to publish at times when you’re not online.
 You can automate responses to new followers.
 You can retweet content with a particular keyword or hashtag.
 You can follow or unfollow accounts — and much more.

-Creating a Twitter bot is relatively easy as well.
+If you want to leverage these and other benefits, you can create a Twitter bot.
+Creating one is relatively easy.
 You don’t need to code anything or even know how to code.
 You just need to understand the basics of an application programming interface (API), like that you’ll need an API key and some tokens to authenticate your request.

-Let’s walk through the process of creating a Twitter bot below.
+Let’s walk through each step of creating a Twitter bot below.

 How to Make a Twitter Bot